vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     * The `class` area - this defines the contents of the **Program** class.
 You can have more than one class within a single source file

     > **Note**: Developers will typically separate classes into their own source file (a single class per source file), especially in larger projects.
-However, in the labs for this course, you will be including multiple classes per file.
+However, in this lab, you will be including multiple classes per file.
 This will help to simplify the lab instructions and does not imply best practice.

 1. On the Visual Studio Code **View** menu, click **Terminal**.